 Bytes provide security, cloud management, software licensing, software asset management, data storage, training and consultancy services.
-Bytes Technology Group has its registered office address at Bytes House, Randalls Way, Leatherhead, Surrey, KT22 7TW and is a subsidiary Allied Electronics t/a Altron based in South Africa.
+Bytes Technology Group has its registered office address at Bytes House, Randalls Way, Leatherhead, Surrey, KT22 7TW and is a subsidiary of Allied Electronics t/a Altron based in South Africa.

 Click the below headings to learn more

 The following principles are complied with when processing personal data:

 Personal data is collected to provide legitimate business services which include:

 However, where indicated, some of the information is optional and you can choose not to complete.

 Personal data may be used to:

-As part of any services offered via the Bytes websites, the information you provide may be transferred to countries outside the European Economic Area (‘EEA’) i.e. our servers, or third party servers that are used to provide Bytes services, are located in a country outside the EEA.
+As part of any services offered via the Bytes websites, the information you provide may be transferred to countries outside the European Economic Area (‘EEA’) i.e. our servers, or third party servers that are used to provide Bytes services, that are located in a country outside the EEA.
 By submitting your personal data, you consent to the transfer, storage and/or processing of your data wherever it be stored.
 However, if your data is transferred outside the EEA, steps will be taken to ensure appropriate security measures are in place to ensure your privacy rights continue to be protected as outlined in this Policy.